dreamking60/RustLearn/README.md

 - Each value in Rust has an owner.
 - There can only be one owner at a time.
 - When the owner goes out of scope, the value will be dropped.

+str and String are two different String type in Rust.
+1. str is not dynamic
+2. String is synamic
+3. String = &str.to_string(), &str = &String
+4. String has push_str and push method to add String, but doesn't; str can use [] to get one char, but String can't

+move and clone:
+- move invalid the old value
+- clone won't invalid the old one

+For primitive data, no need a move, all copy

+A data with drop won't have a copy